SSWConsulting/SSW.Rules.Content/rules/storyboards/rule.md

 Crafting your UX storyboard does not require high drawing skills design.
 The goal is to rely on the proper sequence of events presented visually.

 :::info
-It helps to create more clarity than bulky design documents.
+Storyboards help to create more clarity than bulky design documents.

-hey can:
+They can:
 * Take the focus off our internal bias and help us empathize with our users
-* Help clients and stakeholders remember specific user scenarios
+* Help clients and stakeholders understand and remember specific user scenarios
 * Help dev teams understand what drives user behavior
   :::